This post was updated March 9, 2021

 Adopt a Neighborhood Senior

 Seniors without family close by, often referred to as “senior orphans” or “elder orphans” may suffer from social isolation or lack access to transportation, healthcare, and other vital services.
 Senior orphans have no one to turn to in times of crisis.
 If you have an elderly neighbor, one of the most important things you can do is just be their friend.
-Take the time to stop and chat when you see them.
-Check in on them once a week and invite them to your home or to family gatherings.
+Check in on them once a week and take the time to stop and chat.
 If you are able, offer to drive them to appointments or pick up groceries from time to time.
 Be the person in their life that they can count on when they need a hand.

 Offer Pro-Bono Services

 If you are a professional service provider, consider devoting a percentage of your time to helping seniors on a pro-bono basis.
 Are you a financial advisor?
 CPA or tax preparer?
 Maybe you teach fitness or computer classes?
 Offer free or deeply discounted rates to seniors age 65 and over.
-Or talk to your local library or senior center about setting up a program where you can come in once or twice a month to provide services.
+Or talk to your local library or senior center about setting up a program where you can provide services once a month either in-person or virtually.

 Donate to Local Nonprofits That Operate Programs for Seniors